Ryonet | #PoweringThePrint

-The screen printing process, by definition, creates waste, particularly in the form of inks and the chemicals used to clean them off screens and tools.
+The screen printing process creates waste, particularly in the form of inks, emulsions, and the chemicals used to clean them off screens and tools.
 Some of this waste is hazardous.
 As awareness of environmental and safety concerns continue to grow, so does the importance of having a plan for properly disposing of it.

-Either way, a sound waste disposal strategy begins with knowing:
+Either way, a sound waste disposal strategy begins with knowing the following information:

-Ink needs to be cleaned off screens, ink paddles and stirring sticks, scoops, buckets, etc. There are various types of screen printing and cleaning chemicals on the market for doing this, some of which are more environmentally friendly and/or recyclable than others.
+Ink needs to be cleaned off screens, stirring sticks, goop scoops, buckets, etc. Various types of screen printing and cleaning chemicals exist on the market for this process, some of which are more environmentally friendly (like Sgreen®) and/or recyclable than others.

 Factors such as the type and volume of printing you’re doing and performance requirements are key considerations in product choice.
 It’s also important to be familiar with the MSDS on inks and chemicals.
 If you opt to use a waste management service, you will need to provide this information to them.